weecology/forecasting-course/content/en/docs/state-space-models/_index.md

 ---
-title: "Forecasting using state space models"
+title: "Forecasting using state space models (10/20/2020)"
+linkTitle: "State space models"
 weight: 15
 description: Learn about and discuss the use of state space models for ecological forecasting
 ---